ndiing/material/README.md

 <a name="MDButtonComponent+firstUpdated"></a>

 ### mdButtonComponent.firstUpdated(changedProperties)
-Lifecycle method called when the element's properties have been updated.
+Lifecycle method called when the element's properties have been updated for the first time.

 **Kind**: instance method of [<code>MDButtonComponent</code>](#MDButtonComponent)